reasonml/reason-react/docs/props-spread.md

 ---
 id: props-spread
-title: How do I do props spreading?
+title: Props Spread
 ---

-You can't.
+You can't currently.
 Props spreading is a big source of unpredictability and performance regression (think `shouldComponentUpdate`).
 Our API prevents this.
-If you reaaaaally need it for interop, see [this section](convert.md#props-spread).
+If you reaaaaally need it for binding to existing ReactJS components, see [this section](convert.md#props-spread).